-Now one of the most hip districts of the Portuguese capital, Cais do Sodre was –not so long ago- a rough neighborhood.
+Now one of the hippest districts of the Portuguese capital, Cais do Sodre was –not so long ago- a rough neighborhood.
 Renovated into a quirky new setup, the district now has some of the most trendy bars, clubs, markets, restaurants, and cafes in town.

 One of the cultural centers of Lisbon, Belem is where Vasco da Gama started his trips that eventually made Portugal a colonial empire that governed trading activities overseas.
 Landmarks like Belem Tower, Jeronimos Monastery, and Maritime Museum are all in this part of the city.
 Belem also hosts one of Europe’s best art galleries named Berardo Collection.

 You can find all your needs in our Belem Travel Guide article.